-Sponsoring Members – JPMorgan Chase & Co., Levi Strauss Foundation, The San Francisco Foundation, Walter and Elise Haas Fund, Y&H Soda Foundation
+Sponsoring Members – JPMorgan Chase & Co., The James Irvine Foundation, The San Francisco Foundation, Walter and Elise Haas Fund, Y&H Soda Foundation

-Contributing Members – Friedman Family Foundation, The California Wellness Foundation
+Contributing Members – First Republic Bank, Friedman Family Foundation, The California Wellness Foundation

 Members – First 5 Alameda County, Sand Hill Foundation, United Way of the Bay Area, Zellerbach Family Foundation